HSV529 Herpes Vaccine Description

 The challenge of developing experimental vaccines that are both safe and effective has led to two opposing approaches in HSV vaccine development: increasing the efficacy of subunit vaccines and increasing live-attenuated vaccines' safety.

 The HSV529 vaccine candidate was delivered by intramuscular injections (deltoid muscle) as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).

 HSV529 Herpes Vaccine Updates

 January 10, 2020 - Phase 1 and 2 studies were posted.
-The primary objectives of the studies are: To describe the safety profile of different investigational vaccine regimens against herpes simplex virus type 2 (HSV-2).To evaluate the efficacy of the investigational vaccine regimens with respect to the frequency of herpes simplex virus (HSV) deoxyribonucleic acid (DNA) detection in the genital area (shedding rate) following a 2 dose vaccine schedule; the proportion of participants free of HSV genital recurrence at 6 months after the 2-dose vaccine schedule.
-Allocation: Randomized 381 participants.
+The studies' primary objectives are: To describe the safety profile of different investigational vaccine regimens against herpes simplex virus type 2 (HSV-2).To evaluate the efficacy of the investigational vaccine regimens concerning the frequency of herpes simplex virus (HSV) deoxyribonucleic acid (DNA) detection in the genital area (shedding rate) following a 2 dose vaccine schedule; the proportion of participants free of HSV genital recurrence at 6 months after the 2-dose vaccine schedule.
+Allocation: Randomized, 381 participants.